MathStuff/Matrices/README.md

 Matrix.match(regex,columns,as_row) #Return the rows or the values in the matrix depending on 'as_row', in the given column names/numbers in 'columns' as a list/tuple or str/int, matching given 'regex' regular expressions

 Matrix.apply(expressions,columns,conditions,returnmat) #Apply given 'expression' to given 'columns' where the 'conditions' are True, set returnmat wheter or not to return self.
 If 'columns' is None, 'expressions' is applied to all columns.
+Executed as: value=eval('value'+operation)

+Matrix.transform(function,columns,conditions,returnmat #Pass values into the given 'function' and change them to what it outputs.
+Rest of the parameters works same as 'apply' method.
+Executed as: value = function(value)

 Matrix.replace(old,new,columns,conditions,returnmat) #Change 'old' values to 'new' in the 'columns' where the 'conditions' are True.
 Set returnmat wheter or not to return self.